django-cms/django-cms/docs/introduction/01-install.rst

 ****************************************

-Info: The `demo project <https://github.com/django-cms/django-cms-quickstart>`_ is a minimal django project with some additional requirements in the requirements.txt.
+Info: The `demo project <https://github.com/django-cms/django-cms-quickstart>`_ is a minimal django project with some additional requirements in the ``requirements.txt``.

-Open the terminal application on your computer and go to a safe folder (i.e. cd ~/Projects), then:
+Open the terminal application on your computer and go to a safe folder (i.e. ``cd ~/Projects``), then:

 ::

       git clone https://github.com/django-cms/django-cms-quickstart.git
       cd django-cms-quickstart
-      docker compose build web
+      docker-compose build web
-      docker compose up -d database_default
+      docker-compose up -d database_default
-      docker compose run web python manage.py migrate docker compose run web python manage.py createsuperuser docker compose up -d
+      docker-compose run web python manage.py migrate
+      docker-compose run web python manage.py createsuperuser
+      docker-compose up -d

 During the installation process, you will be prompted to enter your email address and set a username and password.
-Open your browser and insert ``http://localhost:8000/admin`` there you should be invited to login and continue with Step 4: create your first page
+Open your browser and insert ``http://localhost:8000/admin`` there you should be invited to login and continue with Step 3: create your first page

 ********************************
 Create your first page (Step 3)